jmrichardson/tuneta/README.md

 ### Features

 * Given financial prices (OHLCV) and a target feature such as return, TuneTA optimizes the parameter(s) of each technical indicator using distance correlation to the target feature.
 Distance correlation captures both linear and non-linear strength and provides significant benefit over the popular Pearson correlation.
-* Optimal indicator parameters are selected in a multi-step clustering process to avoid values which are not consistent with neighboring values which provides a more robust parameter selection.
+* Optimal indicator parameters are selected in a multi-step clustering process to avoid values which are not consistent with neighboring values providing a more robust parameter selection.
 * Selects indicators with the least correlation to each other.
 This is helpful for machine learning models which generally perform better with minimal feature intercorrelation.
 * Persists state to generate identical indicators on multiple datasets (train, validation, test)
-* Correlation report of target and features
 * Parallel processing for technical indicator optimization as well as correlation pruning
 * Supports technical indicators produced from the following packages:
   * [Pandas TA](https://github.com/twopirllc/pandas-ta)
   * [TA-Lib](https://github.com/mrjbq7/ta-lib)
   * [FinTA](https://github.com/peerchemist/finta)
+* Correlation report of target and features
 * Early stopping

 ### Overview

-TuneTA simplifies the process of optimizing many technical indicators while avoiding "peak" values, and selecting the best with minimal correlation between each other (optional).
+TuneTA simplifies the process of optimizing many technical indicators while avoiding "peak" values, and selecting the best indicators with minimal correlation between each other (optional).
 At a high level, TuneTA performs the following steps:

 1. For each indicator, [Optuna](https://optuna.org) searches for the parameter(s) which maximize its correlation to the user defined target (for example, next day return).
 2. After the specified Optuna trials are complete, a 3-step KMeans clustering method is used to select the optimal parameter(s):